pytorch/torchchat/docs/ADVANCED-USERS.md

-description in `model.py` or by initializing a completely different model.  *We invite and welcome community contributions of open-source model enablement to torchchat, as well as to our related open source projects PyTorch, ExecuTorch (for mobile/edge models), torchtune (for model finetuning), torchao (for architecture optimization) and other PyTorch projects.* (Please refer to individual projects for specific submission guidelines.)
+description in `model.py` or by initializing a completely different model.  *We invite and welcome community contributions of open-source model enablement to torchchat, as well as to our related open source projects PyTorch, ExecuTorch (for mobile/edge models), torchao (for architecture optimization) and other
+PyTorch projects.* (Please refer to individual projects for specific submission guidelines.)